Harrison Barnes NBA Playoffs Player Props: Kings vs. Warriors

 - He's connected on 1.6 threes per game, or 11.7% of his team's makes from beyond the arc this season.

-- Barnes' Kings average 103.2 possessions per game, ninth-highest among NBA teams, while the Warriors are one of the league's fastest, ranking fourth with 104.8 possessions per contest.
+- Barnes' opponents, the Warriors, have one of the NBA's fastest tempos, ranking fourth with 104.8 possessions per game, while his Kings average the ninth-most possessions per game with 103.2.

-- On the glass, the Warriors have conceded 43.3 rebounds per game, which puts them 15th in the league.
+- On the boards, the Warriors are ranked 15th in the league, giving up 43.3 rebounds per contest.

-- Conceding 25.7 assists per game, the Warriors are the 15th-ranked squad in the NBA.
+- Giving up 25.7 assists per game, the Warriors are the 15th-ranked squad in the league.

 Harrison Barnes vs. the Warriors